Check out the amazing faculty for 2026 TAP-IN Colorado!

 Her professional career started in Chicago as a faculty member of Lou Conte, home to Hubbard Street Dance Company.
 While in Chicago, Jenna tapped her way into being a company member for Especially Tap Chicago, Bam, and Rhythm Iss.

-Jenna then moved to New York City to study under the mentorship of Dereck Grant (Bring in Da’ Noise, Bring in Da’ Funk).
+Jenna then moved to New York City to study under the mentorship of Derick Grant (Bring in Da’ Noise, Bring in Da’ Funk).
 Jenna also developed a relationship with Emmy-nominated choreographer Chloe Arnold which led to performing with the Syncopated Ladies.
 Additionally, Jenna managed Chloe Arnold’s New York City based tap company, Apartment 33.
 During the five years as manager, Apartment 33 was an Artist in Residency at the American Tap Dance Foundation, performed on Good Morning America, danced at the Lincoln Center, and the New York City Botanical Gardens.
 On top of this, Jenna taught aspiring young dancers at the American Youth Dance Theater.

 Jenna’s other accomplishments include: faculty member of Arthur Murray New York, an assistant choreographer with New York City Dance Alliance, and an ensemble member of Rhythm is Our Business.
 She continues to focus on her craft in Denver, CO.